lydiarrrw/project-1/README.md

 **Detecting**

-There are checks in place for when ROSH-MAN and a ghost collide, this is when the class for pacman and the ghost class are on the same cell, and sends them back to their orginal positions.
+There are checks in place for when ROSH-MAN and a ghost collide, this is when the class for pacman and the ghost class are on the same cell, and sends them back to their original positions.

 **Timing** 🐜 🐛 🕷